Safety Management, Analytics & System Integration Division

 What is SASO?

-SASO is the System Approach for Safety Oversight: a program maintained by the SASO Program Office, sponsored by the Flight Standards Executive Director (AFX-1), and is a Capital Investment Program approved and overseen by a Congressional Joint Resource Council.
+SASO is the System Approach for Safety Oversight: a program maintained by the SASO Branch, sponsored by the Flight Standards Executive Director (AFX-1).

 SASO History